Melkor333/Melkor333/README.md

 ## Shell

 Bash stayed in the 90ies.
 People believe shell has to be like that.
 It's "only" glue.
-Noone uses shell.
+Noone wants to use shell.
 This is stupid!

 ### Solution: [Oils](https://oilshell.org)

 The only bash-compatible shell.
-Heavy focus on fixing bash problems instead of bringing a new language:
+Heavy focus on fixing bash problems instead of "just" bringing yet another language:
 - Posix compliant: Can actually replace your /bin/sh (other than nushell, fish, etc.)
 - Native json parser/output
 - Partially upgrade your shell script by enabling flags
+  - Enable new & modern concepts
+  - Disable old & flawed concepts
 - static parsing (as much as possible) to find issues beforehand

 ### Projects

 - [oily-pine](https://github.com/Melkor333/oily-pine) - Build Alpine with oils as `/bin/sh`
 - [oily-nixpkgs](https://github.com/Melkor333/oily-nixpkgs) - Trying to replace bash with oils in the Nixpkgs stdenv
 - [oily-gentoo](https://github.com/Melkor333/oily-gentoo) - Try to replace bash with oils in gentoo
-- [oily-ci](https://github.com/Melkor333/oily-ci) - A CI with oils and [hay](https://www.oilshell.org/release/0.22.0/doc/hay.html)
+- [oily-ci](https://github.com/Melkor333/oily-ci) - A CI experiment with oils and [hay](https://www.oilshell.org/release/0.22.0/doc/hay.html)
 - [a bit of adventOfCode](https://github.com/Melkor333/adventofcode/blob/main/2023/README.md) in YSH
 - [web_shell fork](https://github.com/Melkor333/web_shell) - playing around with [headless shell](https://www.oilshell.org/release/0.21.0/doc/headless.html).
 Try to implement modular plugin features.
 Because the terminal sucks!
 - [minimal geoiplist generator](https://github.com/Melkor333/diy-geoiplist) - written in Ysh
 - [timed interface](https://github.com/Melkor333/timed-stuff) - trying to expose my time tracking in ysh
-  - Also: oauth in shell
+  - Also: oauth in shell!

 ## Repetitive Server Configurations